 Small city selects full-featured and low maintenance UV treatment for its water reuse system that easily complies with demanding California Title 22 Regulations.

-The uncertainty of future regulatory limits caused the city to begin looking for ways to improve future sustainability, along with greater potential to expand its capacity while creating a greener facility.
-The city and its consulting engineer, Bolton & Menk, recognized water reuse as a method by which they could accomplish these goals and provide a long-term economic benefit to the community.
+The uncertainty of future regulatory limits caused the city to begin looking for ways to improve future sustainability along with greater potential to expand its capacity while creating a greener facility.
+The city and its consulting engineer, Bolton & Menk, recognized water reuse is a method by which they could accomplish these goals and provide a long term economic benefit to the community.

 Filtration was already necessary due to effluent phosphorus requirements imposed to protect the Seelye Brooke and Rum River.
-Additional monitoring and disinfection capacity were all that were necessary to achieve the prescribed UV dose of 100 mJ per sq cm to achieve the five-log virus inactivation and the less than 2.2 total coliform counts on a seven-day geometric mean.
+Additional monitoring and disinfection capacity were all that were necessary to achieve the prescribed UV dose of 100 mJ/cm2 to achieve the five-log virus inactivation and the <2.2 total coliform counts on a seven-day geometric mean.
 The reuse water is immediately available for site irrigation at the wastewater treatment facility and the nearby public works facility.
-The city can pursue future expansion of reuse to community parks, golf courses and ultimately residential lawns.
+The city can pursue future expansion of reuse to community parks, golf courses, and ultimately residential lawns.